syncfusion-content/winui-docs/winui/Funnel-Chart/Selection.md

 ## Events

-The following events are available in SfFunnelChart for ChartSelectionBehavior.
+The following events are available in SfFunnelChart for funnel chart.

 ### SelectionChanging